syncfusion-content/winui-docs/winui/TreeView/Interactivity.md

 ### ItemTapped event

 The [ItemTapped](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.SfTreeView.html#Syncfusion_UI_Xaml_TreeView_SfTreeView_ItemTapped) event will be triggered whenever tapping the item.
-[ItemTappedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemTappedEventArgs.html) has the following members which provides the information for `ItemTapped` event:
+The [ItemTappedEventArgs](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.ItemTappedEventArgs.html) has the following members which provides the information for `ItemTapped` event:

  * `Node`: Gets the [TreeViewNode](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.TreeView.Engine.TreeViewNode.html) and data associated with the tapped item as its arguments.
  * `Position`: Gets the touch position in the tapped item.